rixx/books.rixx.de/src/reviews/patrick-rothfuss/the-name-of-the-wind.md

 I really liked this book - it hits all the sweet spots for me.
 Brilliant language, not-too-overbearing fantasy setting, believable characters, good pacing and narration (and a bit of training in the $arts).

 Kvothe is relatable even when he's making mistakes, which is really important in protagonists.
-Halfway through the book I started thinking that he was maybe just too much of a Mary-Sue character, but when I stopped to think about it, it turned out that he isn't one, really.
-He just comes off that way because he's allowed to tell his own story, and with enough conviction, everybody's their own Mary Sue.
+Though of course that's easy to hit, when you write a Mary Sue author stand-in as protagonist.
+At the same time, this is very much a male nerd power fantasy.
+I still enjoyed the book a lot, but if that's not a lens or genre you like reading, this probably won't be fun for you.

 Can't wait to read the second part.